03axdov/www.mediareviewr.com/README.md

   - Working with AWS
   - Hosting websites

+The code is definitely a bit messy, though my programming has developed quite a lot since this project.

 # Functionality
 ## Accounts:
   - Accounts can be created with emails, and users can then log in and log out of their account.